 I kept it very simple with a stack of index cards and a jar of our favorite colored pens.
-You could get a little fancy and use these darling printable thankful cards.
+You could get a little fancy and use our darling printable thankful card coloring pages.
 Each night at dinner we discuss what we are thankful for that day.
 I encourage the kids to think of things both small and large.
-After all, it’s okay to be thankful for pencils AND our good health.
-(This post contains affiliate links.)
+After all, it's okay to be thankful for pencils AND our good health.

 Letting the kids pick out seemingly small things also teaches them to find joy in ordinary moments (even after school treats) as well as being grateful for the extraordinary.